alexamorim1998/System_for_Troubleshooting_Power_Flow_Traffic/README.md

 **Purpose**

-This project consisted in optimizing the power flow traffic of an electrical grid, threw a model based in the DC, Gauss-Seidel, Newton-Raphson and Fast-decoupled-load-flow method
+This project consisted in optimizing the power flow traffic of an electrical grid, threw a model based in the DC, Gauss-Seidel, Newton-Raphson and Fast-decoupled-load-flow methods

 **Technologies:**